pelatx/brackets-link-file/README.md

 Right click on the destination directory in the Project tree -> Link File (Download Library).
 You will be prompted with a dialog where you can see the library list.

+You can click on library name to get description, author, homepage and Github page.*

 Every library item has four buttons on right side.
-The one starting from right, lets you choose the library version* to use.
+The one starting from right, lets you choose the library version to use.

 Second one let you choose the target file to download or get tagged.